f4ww4z/andilabs.github.io/_posts/2015-01-31-postgis-geodjango-english.markdown

 WHY PostGIS?
 -----------------

-Teoretically we could use any database for storing latitude and longitude and make nearby-queries using universl mathematical formula know as [Haversine formula](http://en.wikipedia.org/wiki/Haversine_formula).
+Teoretically we could use any database for storing latitude and longitude and make nearby-queries using universal mathematical formula known as [Haversine formula](http://en.wikipedia.org/wiki/Haversine_formula).
 Below I present two django views.
 First uses standard MySQL database (but in fact it could be any offering basic math like cos, sin) and the second one make use of GeoDjango (with PostGIS behind):

 {% highlight python %}